R2RGEN: Real-to-Real 3D Data Generation for Spatially Generalized Manipulation: Experiment

 \textbf{Pointcloud processing.} We first study how object and environment pointclouds affect the final performance, as shown in Table \ref{tab:ab1}.
 We notice removing pointcloud completion will lead to unrealistic data under large spatial augmentation, while removing operations on environment reduces the policy's robustness to viewpoint changes.

 \textbf{Camera-aware processing.} We then ablate camera-aware processing by removing one of the key operations at each time.
 As shown in Table \ref{tab:ab2}, these operations play a critical role in determining final performance.
-For the $\texttt{Fill}$ operation, we further compare two design choices in Figure \ref{fig:ab-fill}: by shrinking the image size or expanding the environment pointcloud to fill the black dashed outline (i.e., the valid-depth area of the RGB-D camera).
-If shrinking is adopted, we will apply the same shrinking to raw RGB-D observations when deploying the policy trained with R2RGen.
-Empirically, both methods achieve comparable performance; we ultimately adopt shrinking due to its operational simplicity and lack of additional processing requirements.
+For the $\texttt{Fill}$ operation, we further compare two design choices, please refer to Appendix \ref{sec:fill} for details.